MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 We can also apply this model to standard machine learning datasets.
 We experiment on CelebA, and benchmark again against disentangling VAEs, as we might hope that these methods work here.
-So in addition to a VAE with Laplace priors, we also train $$\beta$$-TCVAEs -- during training the vanilla ELBO has added to it an upweighted total correlation term for the aggregate posterior.
+So in addition to a VAE with Laplace priors, we also train $$\beta$$-TCVAEs -- during training the vanilla ELBO has added to it an up-weighted total correlation term for the aggregate posterior.

 We measure the total correlation of the resulting aggregate posteriors -- after all mutual independence between latent representations is a necessary requirement for a successful non-linear ICA algorithm.
 All models were trained with 32 dimensional latent variables, and all VAEs use the